AqwamCreates/ChaWatcher/docs/index.md

 This documentation contains all the example codes that demonstrates data collection, model training and anomaly detection.
 There will not be API reference here as I thought this library is preddy simple to use.

-You only need to collect normal "non-hacker" data.
-You can include outlier "hacker" data, but it may reduce the ChaWatcher's model accuracy.
+You only need to collect normal (non-hacker) data.
+You can include outlier (hacker) data, but it may reduce the ChaWatcher's model accuracy.

 Example codes (with explanations):